OSVVM/OsvvmLibraries/README.md

 testbench is simple - connect only a single signal.

-The OSVVM methodology uses records whose elements are a resolved type from the package,ResolutionPkg.vhd.
+The OSVVM methodology uses records whose elements are a resolved type from the package ResolutionPkg.vhd.

 The long term plan is to switch to VHDL-2019 interfaces.
 VHDL-2019 uses records just like OSVVM and adds mode